Nonlinear PDEs with modulated dispersion I: Nonlinear Schr\"odinger equations: Introduction

-It should be noted that the quantity on the r.h.s. is not a usual Bochner integral but only a convenient notation for the limit procedure.
+It should be noted that the quantity in eq.~\eqref{eq:def-int} is not a usual Bochner integral but only a convenient notation for the limit procedure.
 Indeed $\cN( \varphi_s )$ will exist only as a space-time distribution and not as a continuous function with values in $V$.

 The next definition concerns the particular notion of ``irregularity" of the perturbation that will be relevant in our analysis and which has been introduced by Catellier and Gubinelli in~\cite{CatellierGubinelli}.